VinEdw/engr-285-project-3/project-3.typ

 Each digit's dual tone was added to `sound_data`, followed by a pause consisting of zeros repeated for the desired number of `pause_samples`.
 The result is a long sequence of tones and pauses, just like a phone dial tone.

+== Audio File

+Finally, Python's `wave` and `struct` libraries were used to write the `sound_data` to a `.wav` file.
+Initially, various parameters describing the metadata of the `.wav` file were set.
+Next, the values in the `sound_data` were looped through, converted to binary, and written to the `.wav` file.

+This test `.wav` file created plays the tones for digits 0 through 9, with clear pauses in between each one.
+This same sample file is later used in the decoding program.

 #py_script("DTMFwrite", put_fname: true)

 = Decoding Program